playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 It would give you the property value on the instance of that component.
 Angular by default does a pretty good job at figuring out what it is that you wanted to get a reference of and returning the "correct" object for that thing.

-Depite having used a string as the query for `ViewChild`, you're also able to use the ComponentClass to query for a component with that component type.
+Depite the examples thus far having only used a string as the query for `ViewChild`, you're also able to use the ComponentClass to query for a component with that component type.
 ```typescript
 @ViewChild(MyComponentComponent) myComponent: MyComponentComponent;
 ```

-Would yeild the same results in this particular example.
-When using `ViewChild`, it might be dangerous to do this if you have many components with that class.
-This is because when using `ViewChild`, it only returns the first result that Angular can find - this could return results that are unexpected if you're not aware of that.
+Would yeild the same results in this particular example. _When using `ViewChild`, it might be dangerous to do this if you have many components with that class._ This is because when using `ViewChild`, _it only returns the first result that Angular can find_ - this could return results that are unexpected if you're not aware of that.

 ### My Name is ~~Inigo Montoya~~ the `read` Prop
 Awesome!
 But I wanted to get the value of the `data-unrelatedAttr` attribute dataset, and my component definition doesn't have an input for that.
 How do I get the dataset value?